Do you need a temporary door for your home?

 This is a DIY version of a standing wall and can be customized to fit your space and desired look.

-You won’t have to worry about scratched floors or needing to push and pull the door around, and they’re easy to open.
+You won’t have to worry about scratched floors or need to push and pull the door around, and they’re easy to open.

 Roller doors are made by putting two or four wheels in the bottom of the frame that will hold your sheet material (you may need more than one if you want it to be extra sturdy).